 Students will combine acting, interpretation and rhetoric as they analyze and perform poetry, prose and dramatic literature and present public performances.
 Through the process of reading, studying, investing, rehearsing and performing literary and nonliterary works, the student will learn to pay particular attention to the voice embodied in a given text and the cultural and social context within which that voice speaks.
-3 hrs. lecture/wk. plus rehearsals.
-This course is typically taught in the spring semester.

-THEA 230 Acting II (3 Hours) nbsp;
+THEA 230 Acting II (3 Hours) →

-Prerequisites: THEA 130 (with a grade of "C" or higher).
+Prerequisites: THEA 130 with a grade of "C" or higher.